lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

     models that is the 'best' fit and least complex of all the models" - it can’t be the best fit AND least complex, as mentioned in the previous sentence it’s a trade-off - so maybe omit this sentence."*

+        The reviewer is correct that QIC is similar to AIC.
+We have expanded on the explanation about QIC vs other information criterion.
+The reviewer is correct that QIC is specific to GEE-type models.
+Because GEE uses quasi-likelihood rather than maximum likelihood estimation (as other techniques use such as mixed effects models) information criteria such as AIC can not be used since they rely on maximum likelihood.
+We agree that the wording surrounding 'fit' and 'complex' could be clearer.
+        However, we disagree that it should be omitted since techniques such as QIC *do* select models that have both a good fit and are less complex.
+        While techniques such as AIC are powerful model selection methods, they have an inherent limitation in that models with more parameters will have a better fit.
+So models with more parameters (more 'complex') be more likely to be selected by default when using AIC.
+QIC and other similar information criteria techniques on the other hand try to balance this limitation by explicitly including terms that penalize a more 'complex' model (more parameters) while still emphasizing a good fit.
+We have clarified this in the manuscript with the wording: "... that has both a good model fit while keeping model complexity low (less variables included)."

     - *"ESM - collider variables.
 As mentioned in main comments this is all a bit vague - "arrows appearing to collide" and so on doesn’t really convey what is going on here.
 This is a technical description so please be a little more precise!"*

+        We have added this to the ESM Methods section.

 ## Referee: 2